OpenMined/PySyft/README.md

 You can find all [Duet examples](https://github.com/OpenMined/PySyft/tree/master/examples/duet) in the `examples/duet` folder.

+## Experimental Rust 🦀

+We are currently experimenting with Rust as a compiled submodule of Syft where we can write some additional functionality rust and access it via the CPython API.
+For more information see the [Rust Docs](./src/src/README.md)

 ## Contributing

 The guide for contributors can be found [here](https://github.com/OpenMined/PySyft/blob/master/CONTRIBUTING.md).